Skip to main content

 This document describes the policies and procedures governing access to Northwestern University’s high-performance computing (HPC) and associated storage facilities.
 These facilities are managed for Northwestern research activities by Northwestern IT's Research Computing and Data Services in conjunction with Northwestern IT Cyberinfrastructure.

-The guidelines below are intended to ensure that Northwestern’s HPC facilities are shared fairly, effectively used, and support Northwestern research programs that rely on computational resources not available elsewhere at the University.
-Failure to abide by these guidelines may result in the suspension or cancellation of the project and associated allocation along with the deletion and removal of all associated logins.
+The guidelines below are intended to ensure that Northwestern’s HPC facilities are distributed equitably, effectively used, and support Northwestern research programs that rely on computational resources not available elsewhere at the University.
+Failure to abide by these guidelines may result in the suspension or cancellation of the project and associated compute and storage resources access along with the permanent removal of all offending or associated users.

 1. Access to the HPC cluster (Quest) requires a valid Northwestern NetID.
-Researchers with affiliate and temporary NetIDs may access an allocation on Quest; however, the research project Principal Investigator (PI) or classroom instructor must be a Northwestern University employee (faculty, postdocs, and staff) or a fellow.
-Exceptions will be made to allow a graduate student to be the PI of the Quest allocation if there is no faculty, staff, or advisor associated with the research project or the student as a PI.
-Northwestern University employees (faculty, postdocs, and staff), fellows, and currently enrolled graduate students can act as Allocation Managers.
+Researchers with affiliate and temporary NetIDs may access Quest resources; however, the Project Sponsor must be a Northwestern University employee (faculty, postdocs, and staff) or a fellow.
+Northwestern University employees (faculty, postdocs, and staff), fellows, and currently enrolled students can act as Project Leads and Project Managers.

 3. Passwords cannot be shared and must be changed immediately after a suspected compromise.
-Northwestern IT should be notified via quest-help@northwestern.edu in the event of a compromise.
+Users are required to notify Northwestern IT via quest-help@northwestern.edu in the event of a compromise.

-5. With the exception of open-source software, all software used on Northwestern HPC systems must be licensed and used according to the licensing agreements.
-Possession and use of illegally pirated software is not permitted.
+5. All software used on Northwestern HPC systems, including open-source software, must be used in accordance with applicable license terms and conditions.
+Possession or use of illegally pirated software is not permitted.

-6. The Principal Investigator or Allocation Manager must ensure that Northwestern University’s HPC resources are only used to store data that is not subject to regulatory or compliance requirements, including but not limited to: HIPAA (Health Information Portability and Accountability Act), FISMA (Federal Information Security Management Act), Personal Information Protection Act of Illinois, or any other restrictions on data handling as required by research grants and projects.
+6. The Project Sponsor and Lead must ensure that Northwestern University’s HPC resources are only used to store data that is not subject to regulatory or compliance requirements, including but not limited to: HIPAA (Health Information Portability and Accountability Act), FISMA (Federal Information Security Management Act), Personal Information Protection Act of Illinois, or any other restrictions on data handling as required by research grants and projects.
 See the Data Storage Policy below and Quest Data Security Guidance for more details.

 7. Scheduled maintenance on Quest is typically announced to active users of Quest via the quest-announce email listserv a minimum of seven days in advance of a downtime.
 Planned maintenance will be announced 30 days in advance if the work requires downtime, in which job queues are completely drained.